Leadership, Training and Organization Development

 The flagship Leadership, Training and Organizational Development option is designed for professionals seeking to develop skills in leadership and knowledge for improving organizational and employee effectiveness related to productivity, work satisfaction, morale and/or quality of work life.
 This option is designed for professionals who work with clients and/or various stakeholders to enhance workplace learning and improve organizational performance.

-This track requires completion of only 39 credit hours.
+This track requires completion of 36-41 credit hours.
 You could earn your bachelor’s degree in 3 intensive semesters!

 Here is how: